 Discover Toronto's most culturally diverse neighbourhoods with 6+ exciting food stops.
 Visit the hidden corners and back alleys of Kensington Market as you learn about the area, its history, its culture and, of course, its food!

 The tour takes you through Toronto's Chinatown and Kensington Market, and runs a few times a week.
-My tour it was a small group of people so we had a chance to get to know each other, ask questions and enjoy the day without it feeling like a school trip.
+My tour was a small group of people so we had a chance to get to know each other, ask the tour leader lots of questions and enjoy the day without it feeling like a school trip.

-The tour is about 3 hours, and you'll eat a fair amount of food during this time, so don't eat before you join!
+The tour is about 3 hours, and you'll eat a fair amount of food during this time, so go ready to eat!